 Critical value memory encryption

-Easily encrypt values such as game scores and time limits in memory to help prevent cheating with programs such as Cheat Engine.
+Easily encrypt values such as scores and time limits in memory.
+Helps prevent cheating with programs such as Cheat Engine.

-Easy to setup Google Analytics game state and custom event tracking.
+Easy to setup Google Analytics game state and custom event tracking built-in.

-We're currently using our HTML5 game engine in all our current HTML5 game projects.
+We're currently using it in all our current HTML5 game projects.

-The engine isn't available publicly yet and we're currently undecided as to whether that will happen in future, but please feel free to register your interest by using the contact form below:
+Our engine isn't available to the public yet and we're currently unsure as to whether that will happen in future, but please feel free to register your interest using the contact form below: